The Second Day of Genesis 1 Describes … What?!?

 - Although used in an auxiliary manner, it is noted that the later Jewish and Christian interpretations anteceded today’s consensus view by as much as a couple thousand years.

-To see my answer to all of this, continue reading: ‘My Hands Stretched Out the Heavens’: Thesis Statement →
+To see my answer to all of this, continue reading: Neither the Hebrews nor Ancient Man Ever Believed in a ‘Firmament,’ But Both Believed in a Spacious Heavens →

 Since this topic only rarely involves New Testament passages, “bible” in this work usually refers only narrowly to the Hebrew Bible / the ‘Old Testament’. ↩